Frequently Asked Questions

 What is open adoption like?

 In open adoption, you may choose the adoptive family, rather than having an agency choose the family for you.
 Lifetime provides a wide selection of loving families who are waiting to adopt.
 You may also decide on the amount of contact you wish to have after the adoption.
 Some women want letters and photos, others want visits or phone calls, and some want no contact at all.
 The choice is up to you.

 You may choose the family that best meets your needs and those of your child, or if you prefer, we can select a family for you.
 There are a variety of options available with open adoption and every Lifetime Adoption is customized to your needs.

 Your baby’s father can be as involved in the adoption as he desires.
 He can help in choosing the family and in ongoing contact if he wishes.

 If he is no longer in your life, we can help you determine what the legal steps are to placing your child for adoption in regards to him.
 It is different in every state and every situation.
-Please call Lifetime at 1-800-923-6784 and let us know about your situation so we can give you more specific answers.
+Please call or text Lifetime at 1-800-923-6784 and let us know about your situation so we can give you more specific answers.

 Can I have counseling as I decide?

 Yes!
 Lifetime has counseling available to you at no cost.
-You can speak with a licensed counselor, a peer counselor, or even just Lifetime staff 24 hours a day by calling 1-800-923-6784.
+You can speak with a licensed counselor, a peer counselor, or even just Lifetime staff 24 hours a day by calling or texting 1-800-923-6784.
 All options are available to you throughout the decision making process, as well as after you deliver your baby.